 - 33.1 The Licensing Authority grants three types of licence in respect of driving Hackney Carriage and Private Hire vehicles (Hackney Carriage Driver Licence, Private Hire Driver Licence and Dual Driver Licence).
 Applicants granted their first licence will be limited to a maximum period of 12 months and thereafter there is the option of having a licence issued for a minimum of 12 months or a maximum of 3 years. - 33.2 The Licensing Authority may exercise discretion and issue a licence of a shorter duration if it considers this to be reasonable given the individual circumstances. - 33.3 The responsibility for applying to renew a licence, and to ensure that all documentation, checks and associated criteria is up to date, rests solely with the licence holder.
-Application forms, appropriate fees and supporting documentation, as set out in the Hackney Carriage and Private Hire Handbook shall be produced and any necessary appointments shall be arranged on a date prior to the expiry date of the licence.
+Application forms, appropriate fees and supporting documentation, as set out in the Hackney Carriage and Private Hire Handbook shall be submitted prior to the expiry date of the licence.
 The licence fees payable are subject to review and any increase or reduction will be published as required by legislation.

 - 33.4 The Licensing Authority will only accept complete applications comprising of all the necessary information and documentation.
-Late or incomplete applications may render a driver being unlicensed for a period of time during which they will be unable to work as a licensed driver. - 33.5 Applicants shall be over 18 years of age and shall have held a full driving licence issued in the UK, the European Community (EC) or one of the other countries in the European Economic Area (EEA) for at least 12 months. - 33.6 The Authority shall use the services of an appropriate party to access DVLA records in addition to checking the full licenses produced by the applicant.
+Late or incomplete applications may render a driver being unlicensed for a period of time during which they will be unable to work as a licensed driver. - 33.5 Applicants shall be over 18 years of age and shall have held a full driving licence issued in the UK, the European Community (EC) or one of the other countries in the European Economic Area (EEA) for at least 2 years. - 33.6 The Authority shall use the services of an appropriate party to access DVLA records in addition to checking the full licenses produced by the applicant. - 33.7 An applicant who has been suspended/refused/revoked by Cambridge City Council or another Local Authority may not be considered "fit and proper" for a period of at least 10 years from the date of the suspension/refusal/revocation.
+This period may be extended depending on the circumstances.
+The NR3S register will be consulted for all applications.